Frog of the Week

 Locations: United States – Alabama, Florida, Georgia, Louisiana, Mississippi, South Carolina, and Texas

-Introduced Locations: Bahamas, China, and Puerto Rico.
+Introduced Locations: Bahamas, China, and Puerto Rico

-Size: 6.5 inches (165 mm)
+Size: 3.25 – 6.5 inches (85 – 165 mm)

 The Pig Frog is named after the male’s mating call that sounds like a pig grunt.
 Like most frogs in North America, the Pig Frog breeds from early spring to late summer.
 Generally, the frog breeds in permanent bodies of water such as ponds, lakes, and swamps but have been known to breed in ephemeral ponds, streams, and roadside ditches.
-Females can lay up to 15,000 eggs during a breeding season.
-The Pig Frog is mostly aquatic, only coming to the edge of bodies of water.
+Once the female frog chooses a mate, the male frog grasps her from behind in amplexus.
+Then, the female frog lays her eggs and the male frog fertilizes them.
+The female frogs can lay up to 15,000 eggs during a breeding season.

 7 thoughts on “Pig Frog (Rana grylio)”